Boise Police Union Local 486 issues statements on BPD systemic racism investigation

 The union furthered that they believe the department works hard to keep those kinds of beliefs out and that they thought the investigation should have that the investigation should have started with the Office of Professional Accountability.

-Although the Washington D.C. firm, Steptoe & Johnson did say that there was no evidence of widespread racism, the firm also said that there were concerns about racism that they weren't able to investigate due to the lack of funds provided by the city.
+The Washington D.C. firm, Steptoe & Johnson began investigating the Boise Police Department at the request of Boise Mayor Lauren McLean, after a former BPD officer was exposed making racist comments online.
+The firm did say that there was no evidence of widespread racism, the firm also said that there were concerns about racism that they weren't able to investigate due to the lack of funds provided by the city.

 As KTVB previously reported, an attorney with the firm, Michael Bromwich, stated that the findings were very much "preliminary" and that he viewed them with "very low confidence."
 Additionally, that there are concerns with the hiring process within the department, meaning that almost no one who applied had flunked out of the program, something that contradicts the numbers that other police departments have throughout the country.